evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 The BYD Seagull 38kWh comes equipped with one sound system option:

-- **Dirac:**: This system features eight speakers and delivers a maximum output of  watts.
+- **Dirac:**: Features eight speakers and delivers a maximum output of  watts.

 The model has 1 USB-A connections as standard.